top of page

 mangroves_bz.jpg

-The Solution: The Natural Capital Project, the Asian Development Bank, and the Inter-American Development Bank are working with 10 pilot countries (Armenia, Belize, Chile, China, Colombia, Cook Islands, Ecuador, the Philippines, Sri Lanka, and Uruguay) to co-develop rapid natural capital approaches that directly inform policy and investment decisions for development and conservation goals, with the goal of scaling up these approaches around the world.
+In response, the Natural Capital Project, the Asian Development Bank, and the Inter-American Development Bank are working with 10 pilot countries (Armenia, Belize, Chile, China, Colombia, Cook Islands, Ecuador, the Philippines, Sri Lanka, and Uruguay) to co-develop rapid natural capital approaches that directly inform policy and investment decisions for development and conservation goals, with the goal of scaling up these approaches around the world.

-Outcomes: The project team is developing a standardized framework, training curricula and customizable tools for global application of rapid natural capital approaches, demonstrating and sharing different pathways for policy and finance interventions.
+To help scale and mainstream these approaches, the project team is developing a standardized framework, training curricula and customizable tools for global application of rapid natural capital approaches, demonstrating and sharing different pathways for policy and finance interventions.

 Enhancing social-ecological resilience and ecosystem services through restoration of coastal agroforestry systems in Hawaiʻi